-Designated settlements and orders and Recoveries of enforcement costs are recognized net of amounts deemed uncollectible when it is expected that the amount related to the sanction imposed on respondents is collectible.
+Funds held pursuant to designated settlements and orders, and Recoveries of enforcement costs are recorded when settlements are approved or orders are made by the Commission, unless management determines that collecting the settlement amount is significantly doubtful, in which case it is recognized when payment is received.
 Estimation is required to determine the amount of designated settlements to recognize and orders that will be collected, and the estimated Recoveries of enforcement costs.

 Management considers the ability of the respondent to pay the sanction amount, the ability to locate the respondent and whether the respondent owns any assets.
-A change in any of these factors can have a material impact on the OSC's financial statements.
+A change in any of these factors could have a material impact on the OSC's financial statements.
 Assets and liabilities will change related to estimated designated settlements and order amounts deemed to be collectible.
 Expenses may change related to the Recoveries of enforcement costs.
 For more information on Designated settlements and orders, see Note 6.